exonum/exonum/README.md

 var signature = TransferTransaction.sign(data, secretKey);
 ```

-Finally, signed data and signature are submitted to server:
+Finally, signed data and signature can be submitted to server:

 ```
 {